-This is the only clinical department in NEKKEN, which has clinical activities in Nagasaki University Hospital.
-We conduct a wide range of multi-disciplinary studies linking our strength of clinical epidemiology to laboratory-based microbiology and immunology studies both in- and outside Japan.
-Our main research interests are respiratory infectious diseases, tuberculosis (TB), HIV/AIDS and tropical infectious diseases.
-Specific research activities are described as follows:
+This is the only clinical department in NEKKEN, which does clinical practices in Nagasaki University Hospital.
+We conduct a wide range of multi-disciplinary studies bridging our strength of clinical epidemiology to laboratory-based microbiology and immunology studies both in- and outside Japan.
+Our main research interests are respiratory infectious diseases, tropical infectious diseases, tuberculosis (TB) and HIV/AIDS.
+Specific research topics are as described below: